GoreJess/Initiative-Tracker-React/README.md

 • Add a note explaining that the Conditions are using 2024 Rules
 • Settings Gear: Tick boxes to select which things to remove to reset the combat.
 ## v.3
+• Cookies so the stuff is saved even after the browser is closed.
+## v.4
+• Add a option in the settings to choose the theme
 • Pictures of the characters next to the name
 • Maybe include a picture in the Conditions area? (optional)
-## v.4
-• Add a option in the settings to choose the theme

 # Getting Started with Create React App